josechang/sciinfo/README.md

 * Step 2 : Clone the repository

-> First move to the ~ directory
+	First move to the ~ directory

 		cd ~

-> Then clone the repository
+	Then clone the repository

 		git clone (URL of the bitbucket)
 	Ex:
 		git clone https://github.com/

-Note that if Django already install all postgreSQL package, Skip this step.

-Step 2 : Create a new PostgreSQL database cluster

-		sudo postgresql-setup initdb

-Step 3 : Use the editer to modify pg_hba.conf
+* Step 3 : Move into the repository

-you can use vi vim or nano by your choice.

-		sudo vi /var/lib/pgsql/data/pg_hba.conf

-Origin:

-		host    all             all             127.0.0.1/32            ident
-		host    all             all             ::1/128                 ident

-Final:

-		host    all             all             127.0.0.1/32            md5
-		host    all             all             ::1/128                 md5
+		cd nordron-sciinfo

+* Step 4 : Pull the files

+		git pull

+### Start the spider ###

+* Step 1 : Move into the repository

+		cd ~/nordron-sciinfo/Code/Wolverine_Webcrawler

+* Step 2 : Run the spider

+		python New_spider.py

-Step 3 : Start and enable database management system (DBMS).
+* Step 3 : Check the files

+	There will be a pdfs.txt which include all the file path and original link of the files.
+	And a repository called pdf which includes the pdf files.

 ### PostgreSQL ###